 This progressive ICU treats approximately 1,800 patients per year.
 The majority of the registered nurses in ICU have an advanced certification in various types of nursing care, with more than 80 percent of all ICU registered nurses specializing in Adult Critical Care Nursing.

 The ICU staff is committed to providing the highest level of care, which includes a focus on patient advocacy through listening and responding to your concerns, explaining tests and procedures, encouraging you to ask questions, and offering support to patients’ families.

-- to coordinate the patient’s plan of care involving an interdisciplinary team approach which includes physicians, nursing staff, patients, and their families.
+- Coordinating the patient’s plan of care involving an interdisciplinary team approach including physicians, nursing staff, patients and their families.

-- to exceed the patient’s expectations by providing the best possible nursing care to patients and support for their families.
+- Exceeding the patient’s expectations by providing the best possible nursing care to patients and support for their families.

-- to provide emotional and spiritual support to patients and their family members.
+- Providing emotional and spiritual support to patients and their family members.

-- to create a safe, caring environment which promotes patient healing by providing well–trained and knowledgeable staff.
+- Creating a safe, caring environment which promotes patient healing by providing well–trained and knowledgeable staff.

 The ICU is located near the Emergency Department entrance at the St. Peter’s Health Regional Medical Center.